ashleydavis/rfsd-web-page-eleventy/src/example-application.md

 Most of the book will be very practical, showing you techniques, tools and process to become a more efficient developer.
 I'll be teaching through numerous working code examples and you can follow along to fully immerse yourself in the development process.

-Together we'll develop a complete working, and non-trivial, example application called Photosphere.
+Together we'll develop a complete working, and non-trivial, open source example application called Photosphere.

 Photosphere is a photo gallery and backup tool.
 Initially we’ll be able to upload photos through a web portal and then browse them in the gallery.
 Toward the end of the book we’ll have a desktop and mobile application that can automatically find photos on our computer and phone and upload them for us.